mgamal96/Neural-Network-Numpy-Implementation/README.md

 # Neural-Network-Numpy-Implementation
-Complete Implementation of MLP Neural Network from scratch.
-Below are the derviations for the vectorized implementation.
+MLP Neural Network Implementation using only NumPy.
+The derviations below are used to obtain a vectorized result.

 <table style="width:100%">